woooshers/trojan-assignment-1.0/README.md

 # Objective
-Get all files that could possibly be or be relating to a school exam document.
+Get all files in the directories.

 ## Malware Info
 Type - Trojan